 Enlargement of the liver and kidneys13,14

 Increased leukocyte populations (immune system cells) in the thymus and lymph nodes17

-Altered glucose, insulin and glucagon-like peptide-1 levels and responses,19 which raises your risk for Type 2 diabetes.
+Altered glucose, and glucagon-like peptide-1 levels and responses,19 which raises your risk for Type 2 diabetes.

 Alterations in P-glycoprotein (P-gp) levels, which could result in medications used in chemotherapy, AIDS treatment and treatments for heart conditions being shunted back into the intestines, rather than being absorbed by your body21

 If you start searching for adverse events reports, you'll find scores of people reporting a variety of side effects from using Splenda.
 The following are common symptoms, usually noticed within a 24-hour period following consumption of a Splenda product:

 Skin — Redness, itching, swelling, blistering, weeping, crusting, rash, eruptions or hives (itchy bumps or welts)